-- Is there a time limit involved with respect to when I may file my complaint with OCR?
+- Is there a time limit for when I may file my complaint with OCR?

 - Can I make a confidential complaint?

-- What if I am subjected to retaliation for making a complaint?
+- What if I experience retaliation for making a complaint?

 - What are some examples of discrimination in the delivery of services?